cython/cython/docs/src/userguide/external_C_code.rst

 A C function that is to be used as a callback from C code that is executed without the GIL needs to acquire the GIL before it can manipulate Python objects.
-This can be done by specifying with :keyword:`gil` in the function header::
+This can be done by specifying ``with gil`` in the function header::

     cdef void my_callback(void *data) with gil: